-Stimming is a common behavior that children with autism engage in.
-It refers to self-stimulation or self-soothing, and it deals with repetitive movements, sounds, or words that help a child with autism center themselves in response to their environment.
+Stimming is a common behavior that children with autism spectrum disorder engage in.
+It refers to self stimulation or self-soothing, and it deals with repetitive movements, sounds, or words that help a child with autism center themselves in response to their environment.

 This article will explore what purpose stimming serves, examples of stimming in children, and what techniques can help manage it.